 - Singleton High School

 Singleton offers young families a wide variety of options suitable for children from 6 weeks to school aged, for family day care, occasional care, long day care and preschool.

-Singleton offer weekend markets where you can pick up homemade goods, fresh food and produce and may be that rare and unusual gift.
+Singleton offers weekend markets where you can pick up homemade goods, fresh food and produce.

 Singleton is a historic Hunter Valley town where you’ll find a relaxing mix of country hospitality, nature-based activities, plus great food and wine.
 Being located in the heart of the Hunter Valley, Singleton has ready access to NSW’s premier wine region.